MileHacker Logo

 • Giant Clam Sanctuary

 Located in Guinsiliban, involved in giant clam breeding and conservation.
-Visitors observe various species in their habitat and can snorkel or dive among them.
+Visitors observe various species in their habitat and can snorkel or dive between them.
 Guided tours explain conservation efforts.
 Entrance and separate snorkeling/diving fees apply.
 Supports conservation.

 Binangawan Falls